 Preference for Missouri Firms

 In accordance with University policy, preference shall be given to Missouri products, materials, services and firms when the goods or services to be provided are equally or better suited for the intended purpose and can be obtained without additional cost.
 Firms are considered "Missouri firms" if they maintain a regular place of business in the State of Missouri.

 It is the policy of the University of Missouri to ensure full and equitable economic opportunities to persons and businesses that compete for business with the University.
 The University expects participation in contracts for goods and services by firms that are certified as Minority and Women Business Enterprises (M/WBE).
 This may either be by the primary contractor being a qualified M/WBE or by the utilization of M/WBE suppliers by the primary contractor.
 Contractors are required to make a "best effort" in support of the University's policy.

-In connection with the furnishing of any goods or services to the University, suppliers shall agree not to discriminate against any recipients of services or employees or applicants for employment on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability or status as a Vietnam era veteran.
+In connection with the furnishing of any goods or services to the University, suppliers shall agree not to discriminate against any recipients of services or employees or applicants for employment on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability, or protected veteran status.
 Suppliers shall comply with federal laws, rules and regulations applicable to subcontractors of government contracts including those relating to equal employment of minorities, women, persons with disabilities and certain veterans.